jspm/jspm.org/docs/integrations.md

 `jspm run compile` (or `compile-watch`) will now compile all the individual `src` files to the `lib` directory, where they can then be optimized further [as in the main guide workflows](/docs/guide).

 </details>

+## Electron

+_Electron workflows pending._

+Support for Electron package resolution is provided via the `--electron` flag in all commands that take environment conditions such as `jspm build` and `jspm map`.

 ## Jest